-The main output delay and reverb sends are visible and can be adjusted.
-The main dry and wet mix of the audio and effects is also provided.
+The main output delay and reverb levels are visible and can be adjusted.
+The main dry and wet mix between the main audio and effect audio is also provided.

 Control for pass through of line inputs.
-Reverb and delay can be applied to this audio signal.
-Pre-fader or post-fader are in the configurable in the 'Config' settings.
+Reverb and Delay can be applied to this audio signal.
+Pre-fader or post-fader options are configurable.
 All settings accessible with the screen buttons

-To adjust effect parameters, select the page then use the screen buttons or use [Left] or [Right] to select the parameter.
-Screen buttons select pages such as delay, reverb etc. Turn (Jog) or Press [Up] or [Down] to change the selected parameter value.
+To adjust the effect parameters, select the page then use the screen buttons or use (Left) or (Right) to select the parameter.
+Screen buttons select some pages such as delay, reverb etc. Press [+] / [-] or (Up), (Down) to change the selected parameter value.
 Multiple track mixer levels can be adjusted when holding the screen buttons simultaneously.